-- The COVID-19 pandemic has increased poverty and laid bare the precariousness of the situation of poor people. - The poorest people are the most affected by COVID-19. - ❖ A loss of resilience, downward mobility and de-assetting are observed. - ❖ In MENA, income poverty was already on the rise and COVID has exacerbated this increase. - In ASEAN countries, COVID interrupted the majority of the SDGs.
-But the effect differs across indicator and country. - ❖ The poverty setbacks caused by COVID-19 are not irreversible.
+- The COVID-19 pandemic has increased poverty and laid bare the precariousness of the situation of poor people and those people who live just above the poverty line. - The poorest people are the most affected by COVID-19 if you take a proportional approach.
+For instance, a loss of 10 cents near the poverty line or under the poverty line is far worse to poverty outcomes than the loss of bigger amounts among the secure classes. - A loss of resilience, downward mobility and de-assetting are observed. - In MENA, income poverty was already on the rise and COVID has exacerbated this increase. - In ASEAN countries, COVID interrupted the majority of the SDGs.
+But the effect differs across indicators and countries. - The poverty setbacks caused by COVID-19 are not irreversible.
+Poverty can be ended with political will, especially from rich countries.